alemsiz/mt-exercise-4/README.md

 Train a model:

-First, select the correct model configuration file from `mt-exercise-4/configs` and update the model name in `train.sh` accordingly.
+First, select the correct model configuration file from `mt-exercise-4/configs` and update `model name` in `scripts/train.sh` accordingly.
 Then, to train the specified model, run:

     ./scripts/train.sh